U.S. regulator limits mortgage servicing activities at 6 banks

-(Reuters) - A U.S. bank regulator on Wednesday said it imposed restrictions on mortgage servicing against HSBC , Wells Fargo and four others because they failed to meet all of the requirements of a major settlement.
+WASHINGTON, June 17 (Reuters) - A U.S. bank regulator on Wednesday said it imposed restrictions on mortgage servicing against HSBC, Wells Fargo and four others because they failed to meet all of the requirements of a major settlement.

 The Office of the Comptroller of the Currency (OCC) said the new limitations would apply to acquisitions of residential mortgage servicing rights, outsourcing servicing to others, and other related business activities.